hashicorp/vault/website/source/docs/secrets/ad/index.html.md

 4. Grant "my-application" access to its creds at `ad/creds/my-application` using an auth method like [AppRole](https://www.vaultproject.io/api/auth/approle/index.html).

-## Configuration

-The `config` endpoint configures the LDAP connection and binding parameters, as well as the password rotation configuration.

-### Password parameters

-* `ttl` (string, optional) - The default password time-to-live in seconds.
-Once the ttl has passed, a password will be rotated the next time it's requested.
-* `max_ttl` (string, optional) - The maximum password time-to-live in seconds.
-No role will be allowed to set a custom ttl greater than the `max_ttl`.
-* `password_length` (string, optional) - The desired password length.
-Defaults to 64.
-Minimum is 14.
-Note: to meet complexity requirements, all passwords begin with "?@09AZ".

-### Connection parameters

-* `url` (string, required) - The LDAP server to connect to.
-Examples: `ldap://ldap.myorg.com`, `ldaps://ldap.myorg.com:636`.
-This can also be a comma-delineated list of URLs, e.g. `ldap://ldap.myorg.com,ldaps://ldap.myorg.com:636`, in which case the servers will be tried in-order if there are errors during the connection process.
-* `starttls` (bool, optional) - If true, issues a `StartTLS` command after establishing an unencrypted connection.
-* `insecure_tls` - (bool, optional) - If true, skips LDAP server SSL certificate verification - insecure, use with caution!
-* `certificate` - (string, optional) - CA certificate to use when verifying LDAP server certificate, must be x509 PEM encoded.

-### Binding parameters

-* `binddn` (string, required) - Distinguished name of object to bind when performing user and group search.
-Example: `cn=vault,ou=Users,dc=example,dc=com`
-* `bindpass` (string, required) - Password to use along with `binddn` when performing user search.
-* `userdn` (string, optional) - Base DN under which to perform user search.
-Example: `ou=Users,dc=example,dc=com`
-* `upndomain` (string, optional) - userPrincipalDomain used to construct the UPN string for the authenticating user.
-The constructed UPN will appear as `[username]@UPNDomain`.
-Example: `example.com`, which will cause vault to bind as `username@example.com`.

 ## FAQ

 ### What if someone directly rotates an Active Directory password that Vault is managing?